 Recently was our first time spending a weekend in Gettysburg to explore Adams County in depth.
 But Bell and I had previously visited Gettysburg while passing through on a few road trips.
 That provided us the opportunity to experience a few more things to do in Gettysburg.

 If you’re taking a family trip, you can also consider a stop in nearby Hershey and Harrisburg, PA, as the birthplace of Hershey chocolate and the state capital are packed with more tasty treats and important history.
 Of particular interest to children is Chocolate World at Hershey.
 But there are plenty of things to do in Gettysburg to keep you occupied over a weekend!

-Disclosure: We were hosted by Destination Gettysburg and Wyndham Gettysburg on a media visit.
+Disclosure: We were hosted by Destination Gettysburg on a media visit.
 Special thanks to Rachel Wright for planning a great itinerary.
-Photos and opinions written here are our own.
-This article contains some affiliate links.
+All photos and opinions written here are our own.
+Also, this article contains some affiliate links.